fabigr8/DeepScan/README.md

 ## Training, Use and Config

-please have a look in our
+please have a look in our documentation, for more details and informations.

 Access the API documentation by opening your web browser and visiting: http://localhost:8000/docs

 You can adjust the configuration settings by modifying the config.yaml file.
 Tune parameters related to data preprocessing, model selection to suit your enterprise's needs.